PLEASE NOTE THIS CRUISE CAN DEPART FROM EITHER GREENOCK OR OBAN. PLEASE REFER TO THE CRUISE CALENDAR

 Sun, sea, golf and whisky – all from the opulent decks of The Spirit of Fortitude.
 What more could any golfing enthusiast ask for?

-Ten days of award winning courses, world class distilleries, impressive historical wonders and some of the most alluring coastlines and sights you could ever wish to see.
+Seven days of award winning cruise visiting golf courses, world class distilleries, impressive historical wonders and some of the most alluring coastlines and sights you could ever wish to see.

 Test your nerve on world famous links courses and follow in the footsteps of golfing legends.
 Pit your skill against nature on some of the most beautiful yet treacherous courses in the world.
 Couple this with tasting sessions and tours of local but global whisky distilleries and immerse yourself in the water of life.
 At every turn, nature will inspire you with golden eagles, otters, seals, whales and more.